About - the girl and her imaginary friend, Rhino

 The girl with eyes grey as dust, the girl with the speech impediment

-wants nothing more than to be loved -- to have playmates to kick
+wants nothing more than to be loved -- to have playmates to kick around with

 throw jacks. skip rope.